manylegged/outlaws-core/README.md

 outlaws-core
 ============

-General purpose c++11 code from my upcoming game Gamma Void.
+General purpose c++11 code from my upcoming game Gamma Void: http://anisopteragames.com

 Not cleaned up enough to be #included directly by other projects without changes, but contains some useful snippets.